sapphirex00/C2Shell/README.md

 # C2 Shell
-C2Shell is a script designed for fast Command 'n Control deploys.
+C2Shell is a script designed for fast Command and Control deployments.

-#### This tool is intended for Red Team Ops

 ## How it works?
 * Written in shell script